MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/maintenance.md

 ## Update privacy settings

-* Task – Configure the following privacy settings:
-    * Set the minimum-group size for data shown in analysis.
+* Task – Configure privacy settings: set the minimum-group size for data shown in analysis.
 * Frequency – As needed to keep the settings up to date.

 ## Update organizational data (optional)